studio-luke/tf-nightly-gpu-docker-cuda11.1/README.md

 - `-v ~/notebooks:/tf/notebooks`: setting volumes for your docker container.
 With this option, any changes you made in `/tf/notebooks` in your docker container will be simultaneously synchronized with `~/notebooks` in your local machine
 - `--shm-size`: setting shared memory size for docker container.
 This is important for docker container to use enough memory space.
 If this option is not specified, default shared memory size is 64MB.
 - `-p`: setting port to access your jupyter notebook. with `9999:8888`, your jupyter notebook will run in port 8888 in your workstation, and you can access to the notebook through the link `localhost:9999`, if tunneling is well enabled.
-- `nia:initial`: the name:tag of the image you might want to run.
+- `image-name:tag-name`: the name:tag of the image you might want to run.